scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 This could easily be fixed by having path services respond with UP/CORE/DOWN to a request without wildcards.

+See also `Nested A-ISDs and Hierarchies`_.
+Reference `My-target`_.
+See :any:`my-section` for the details.
+It refers to the section itself, see :ref:`my-reference-label`.

 **TODO TBD Disallow one AS being CORE for multiple (A-)ISDs?***
 If an A-CORE serves as A-CORE for multiple A-ISDs or as core AS of the ISD, then it must restrict returned segments to those of the "lowest/innermost A-ISD".